SadRobotChannel/af/index.md

 Continue reading: <a href="http://www.all-faucets.com/start.html">Getting Started with Bitcoin Faucets</a>.

 ---
-#### Follow us on Twitter for Daily Giveaway
+#### Follow us on Twitter for the Daily Giveaway

 Follow <a href="https://twitter.com/intent/user?screen_name=CryptoPayoff" target="_blank">@CryptoPayoff</a>.
-The Daily Giveaway tweet aimed to inform you about interesting crypto faucets and services.
-Retweet the Daily Giveaway tweet for your chance to earn 333 satoshi, which we send on a daily basis to your <a href="http://bit.ly/www-coinbase" target="_blank">Coinbase</a> account.
+The Daily Giveaway tweet is aimed to inform you about interesting crypto faucets and services.
+Retweet the Daily Giveaway tweet for your chance to earn 333 satoshi, which we'll send to your <a href="http://bit.ly/www-coinbase" target="_blank">Coinbase</a> account.